Qui Tam Claimants in New Jersey

 The employment law attorneys at Console Mattiacci Law, LLC, help employees file a qui tam complaint on behalf of the State of New Jersey.
 These lawsuits can allege that an employer violated the New Jersey False Claims Act (FCA), N.J.S.A.
 2A:32C–1 to –18.

 To have standing to bring a complaint under N.J.S.A.
 2A:32C–9(c), the plaintiff must have direct knowledge of the alleged false claims instead of simply relying on public information.
-If you have information about your employer committing fraud against the state or federal governement, then contact a qui tam attorney with offices in Philadelphia, PA, and Moorestown, NJ.
+If you have information about your employer committing fraud against the state or federal government, then contact our qui tam attorneys with offices in Philadelphia, PA, and Moorestown, NJ.

 Our employment law attorneys also represent clients in federal qui tam claims throughout Pennsylvania, New Jersey and New York.